-I recently teamed up with talented dance practitioner Danielle Teale, creator of the DfP programme, to lead a weekend of workshops for Scottish Ballet, who plan to run similar sessions in Glasgow, as well as an introductory course for DfP teachers at the People Dancing conference in De Montfort University, Leicester.
+I recently teamed up with talented dance practitioner Danielle Teale, creator of the DfP programme, to lead a weekend of workshops in Glasgow for Scottish Ballet, who plan to run similar sessions; as well as an introductory course for DfP teachers at the People Dancing conference in De Montfort University, Leicester.
 The physical and psychological benefits of music, movement and imagination are increasingly recognised by the medical profession, and their effects on our participants in every session are an absolute joy to see.

 Verity – ditched at her wedding, nagged by her mum, hates her job … and it’s only Monday.
 My 90-minute musical gives a glimpse of Verity’s life, friends and family, with a lot of songs along the way.
 It premiered to full houses at the Old Fire Station in Oxford in 2014, and came back for a re-run in July 2018 at Oxford High Drama Studio.